 It's not often that people in the U.S. know about the dramatic differences in the quality of various varieties of Haritaki.
 So you may not realize that the Triphala that is available from various companies for a very low price can also be of a much lower quality.
 Low-cost Triphala does not contain the Vijaya variety of Haritaki, which is the only variety that brings the wide ranges of benefits mentioned in the ayurvedic texts.
 Therefore if you take low-quality products, you cannot expect to get the full range of effects as described in this article.

 Q: What are some other ways that Maharishi Ayurveda maintains high standards of quality control?

 A: Let's talk about the quality of the fruits.
 First of all, to replicate the classical formulas, the fruits must be gathered from unpolluted areas.
 If there are environmental toxins in the soil, air or water, or if pesticides and chemical fertilizers were used in the culture, this would destroy the natural intelligence of the fruits and make them unsuitable for medicinal formulas.

-For this reason, at Maharishi Ayurveda we only harvest fruits from unpolluted, pristine areas.
+For this reason, at Maharishi Ayurveda we harvest fruits only from unpolluted, pristine areas.
 We guarantee that the fruits are grown without pesticides, chemical fertilizers or exposure to environmental pollutants.